-There are other things you do to maintain control over your waistline at work.
+There are other things you can do to maintain control over your waistline at work.
 Space meals out more evenly so you eat every 3-4 hours.
 Think before you act.
-Instead of candy bar boost in the afternoon, substitute it with:
+Instead of a candy bar boost in the afternoon, substitute it with:

 American Heart Association

 Nutrition Info About Beverages.
 Eat Right—Academy of Nutrition and Dietetics website.
 Available at: http://www.eatright.org/resource/health/weight-loss/tips-for-weight-loss/rethink-your-drinks.
 Updated February 3, 2014.
 Accessed January 5, 2017.